muschellij2/process_head_ct/index.md

 Overall, the assumptions of this bias field are that it is multiplicative and is smoothly varying.
-One of the most popular inhomogeneity corrections are the N3 (Sled, Zijdenbos, and Evans 1998) an its updated improvement N4 (Tustison et al. 2010) in ANTs, though other methods exist in FSL (Zhang, Brady, and Smith 2001) and other software (Ashburner and Friston 1998; Belaroussi et al. 2006).
+One of the most popular inhomogeneity corrections are the nonparametric nonuniformity normalization (e.g. N3) (Sled, Zijdenbos, and Evans 1998) and its updated improvement N4 (Tustison et al. 2010) in ANTs, though other methods exist in FSL (Y. Zhang, Brady, and Smith 2001a) and other software (Ashburner and Friston 1998; Belaroussi et al. 2006).
 Given the assumption of the multiplicative nature of the field, N4 performs an expectation–maximization (EM) algorithm on the log-transformed image,